S Corporation: Everything You Need to Know

 The Similarities Between S Corporations and C Corporations

 The designation of a C corp is the most basic corporation, whereas the S designation has a unique tax status with the Internal Revenue Service (IRS).
 In fact, the name “S” is derived from the IRS’ Internal Revenue Code for the Subchapter S.

-To designate an S corp standing when forming a company, you’ll need to make sure you qualify and then file a form 2553 directly to the IRS.
-Even those the S and C designation are different, they do share some similarities such as the limited liability protective nature of each corporation, the documents that must be filed are the same regardless of the designation, and the corporate structure with shareholders and officers are uniform.
+To designate an S corp standing when forming a company, you’ll need to make sure you qualify and then file a form 2553 directly with the IRS.
+Even though the S and C designation are different, they do share some similarities such as the limited liability protective nature of each corporation, the documents that must be filed are the same regardless of the designation, and the corporate structure with shareholders and officers are uniform.